karolis1115/ProjectSingularity/README.md

 # ProjectSingularity

-Just a test application to explore different fitness sensors and other stuff :p. idk might make into a full app
+Just a test application to explore the features of a polar H10 heart rate monitor.